rgavira123/uvlhub_practicas/README.md

 # uvlhub.iose

-Repository of feature models in UVL format integrated with Zenodo and flamapy followinge Open Science principles - Developed by DiversoLab
+Repository of feature models in UVL format integrated with Zenodo and flamapy followinge Open Sciences principles - Developed by DiversoLab

 ## Official documentatione